Learning to Learn with Contrastive Meta-Objective: Empirical Studies

-Table~\ref{tab:ablation_study} presents the results.
+Figure~\ref{fig:phi} presents the results.
 We observe that \TheName{} can significantly improve the performance of meta-learners across a considerable range of $\lambda$, though setting $\lambda$ too high can lead to model collapse by overshadowing the original meta-learning objective.
 The choice of distance function varies between algorithms, with some performing better with specific functions.
 Additionally, InfoNCE outperforms the naive contrastive strategy, offering greater potential and reduced sensitivity to hyperparameters.

 These findings suggest that we may not have yet reached the full potential of \TheName{}, and there are several promising directions for further improvement.
-For instance, refining batch sampling strategies to account for task-level similarities or developing more advanced subset-sampling methods could enhance performance further.
+For instance, refining batch sampling strategies to account for task-level similarities or developing more advanced subset-sampling methods could enhance performance further \cite{liu2020adaptive,wang2024towards,wang2025robust}.
+We also notice that the matching between the chosen distance metric and model representation is the key to success.
+We can find that Euclidean distance performs much better than cosine in ProtoNet, since ProtoNet makes classification with Euclidean distance, and ConML contrasts the classifier's weights describing the model's behavior more precisely.
+Although cosine works generally, it would be interesting to tailor distance metrics for various parameter types (e.g., classifiers, MLPs, CNNs, GNNs, Transformers).
+It is also worth noting that a more delicate choice of distance metric is implied by Theorem~\ref{theory1}.
+See details in Appendix~\ref{app:theory}.

+In Appendix~\ref{sec:exp:ana}, we provide empirical results under synthetic dataset to understand (i) learning to learn with \TheName{} brings generalizable alignment and discrimination abilities; and (ii) alignment enhances fast-adaptation and discrimination enhances task-level generalizability.